MINDFul.jl: A Framework for Intent-driven Multi-Domain Network coordination: Background

 \section{Background}

-As \ac{SDN} \cite{2015SDN} becomes more popular and many networks shift to centralized control due to easier management and higher efficiency, \ac{MD} networking often must remain decentralized due to its very nature.
-This will cause most of the networks to operate using a centralized \ac{SDN} controller internally but still need to coordinate in a decentralized fashion with the neighboring domains, as shown in Figure~\ref{fig:DeCentralized}.
+As \ac{SDN} becomes more popular and many networks shift to centralized control for easier management and greater efficiency, \ac{MD} networking often must remain decentralized by its very nature.
+This will cause most of the networks to operate using a centralized \ac{SDN} controller internally, but still need to coordinate in a decentralized fashion with the neighboring domains, as shown in Figure~\ref{fig:DeCentralized}.

-An intent-driven approach \cite{2023ietf, 2022ChristouCNSM} has been proposed, which can substitute traditional \ac{MD} decentralized protocols like the \ac{BGP} since they offer higher flexibility of interactions and support for much wider network capabilities. \ac{IBN} provides a layer of abstraction where high-level objectives (i.e., intents) can be defined and automatically handled by the system.
-Several design and algorithmic decisions need to be made to develop an \ac{IBN} framework, like the definition of an intent state machine and the algorithms that enable the state transitions.
-Commonly, an intent has at least the following four states, although naming conventions might differ: \begin{itemize} \item \emph{uncompiled} for unprocessed intents inside the system \item \emph{compiled} for processed intents with a well-defined implementation \item \emph{installed} for active intents whose implementation has been realized in the appropriate network devices \item \emph{failed} for active intents that malfunction after some failure during operation. \end{itemize} Several algorithms need to be provisioned, among which the most important deal with: \begin{itemize} \item \emph{intent compilation} for deriving an intent implementation and transitioning an intent to the compiled state \item \emph{intent monitoring} for reassuring that the installed intents satisfy all the requirements and trigger some fallbacks in case of failure \item \emph{intent conflict resolution} for handling situations when several intents require the same resources. \end{itemize}
+An intent-driven approach \cite{2023ietf, 2022ChristouCNSM} has been proposed that can replace traditional \ac{MD} decentralized protocols like \ac{BGP}, since it offers greater flexibility in interactions and support for much wider network capabilities. \ac{IBN} provides a layer of abstraction where high-level objectives (i.e., intents) can be defined and automatically handled by the system.
+Several design and algorithmic decisions need to be made to develop an \ac{IBN} framework, including defining an intent state machine and the algorithms that enable state transitions.
+Commonly, an intent has at least the following four states, although naming conventions might differ: \begin{itemize} \item \emph{uncompiled} for unprocessed intents inside the system \item \emph{compiled} for processed intents with a well-defined implementation \item \emph{installed} for active intents whose implementation has been realized in the appropriate network devices \item \emph{failed} for active intents that malfunction after an operation failure. \end{itemize} Several algorithms need to be provisioned, among which the most important deals with {intent compilation} for deriving an intent implementation and transitioning an intent to the compiled state.

+When designing a multi-domain \ac{IBN} system, two main architectural approaches exist, as illustrated in Figure~\ref{fig:architectures}.
+First, the \ac{IBN}-into-\ac{SDN} approach integrates the \ac{IBN} framework directly within the \ac{SDN} controller.
+This can lead to complex, monolithic applications where intent handling and device control are intertwined.
+Alternatively, the \ac{IBN}-over-\ac{SDN} architecture used here decouples the two paradigms.
+It separates intent handling into a dedicated framework that operates independently and uses the underlying \ac{SDN} controller strictly as a device driver for physical deployment.
+This separation of concerns fosters modularity and allows each layer to evolve independently.